UC SERBIA SOCIAL IMPACT INCENTIVE LOAN

-Projektträger – zwischengeschaltetes FinanzinstitutUNICREDIT BANK SERBIA JSC BELGRADE,UNICREDIT LEASING SRBIJA DOO BEOGRAD
+Promoter – Financial IntermediaryUNICREDIT BANK SERBIA JSC BELGRADE,UNICREDIT LEASING SRBIJA DOO BEOGRAD

 The operation consists of an intermediated loan facility with UniCredit Bank and Leasing Serbia, combined with an investment grant from the Economic and Resilience Initiative.
 It aims to improve access to finance for local companies and encourage them to create employment opportunities for women, young people and vulnerable groups.